matt-s-clark/godot-gdextension-opencv/README.md

 To compile, make sure you are in the project root folder:

     scons platform=windows

+To clean your build folder, use the `--clean` argument, i.e.

+    scons platform=windows --clean

 Run the extension from Godot.
 It is best to run Godot from the command line to capture any potential error messages that would normally be missed.
 For example, C++ `cout` only outputs to the command line and not the Godot terminal.